StockNews.com Begins Coverage on OpGen (NASDAQ:OPGN)

-StockNews.com started coverage on shares of OpGen (NASDAQ:OPGN – Get Rating) in a research note published on Wednesday.
+StockNews.com initiated coverage on shares of OpGen (NASDAQ:OPGN – Get Rating) in a report issued on Thursday morning.
 The brokerage issued a sell rating on the medical research company’s stock.

-Several other equities research analysts have also recently issued reports on OPGN.
-Zacks Investment Research cut shares of OpGen from a buy rating to a hold rating in a research note on Wednesday, March 16th.
-Alliance Global Partners cut their price objective on shares of OpGen from $4.35 to $3.00 in a report on Wednesday, January 12th.
-Finally, HC Wainwright reiterated a buy rating and set a $4.00 price objective on shares of OpGen in a report on Wednesday, December 15th.
+Other analysts have also issued research reports about the company.
+Zacks Investment Research lowered OpGen from a hold rating to a sell rating in a research report on Tuesday.
+HC Wainwright reissued a buy rating and issued a $4.00 target price on shares of OpGen in a research report on Wednesday, December 15th.
+Finally, Alliance Global Partners cut their target price on OpGen from $4.35 to $3.00 in a research report on Wednesday, January 12th.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Northern Trust Corp raised its stake in shares of OpGen by 71.5% during the second quarter.
-Northern Trust Corp now owns 72,108 shares of the medical research company’s stock valued at $164,000 after purchasing an additional 30,065 shares during the period.
-State Street Corp purchased a new stake in shares of OpGen during the second quarter valued at approximately $229,000.
-Charles Schwab Investment Management Inc. purchased a new stake in shares of OpGen during the second quarter valued at approximately $52,000.
-Millennium Management LLC purchased a new stake in shares of OpGen during the second quarter valued at approximately $80,000.
-Finally, Geode Capital Management LLC raised its stake in shares of OpGen by 10.3% during the third quarter.
-Geode Capital Management LLC now owns 353,208 shares of the medical research company’s stock valued at $1,017,000 after purchasing an additional 32,875 shares during the period.
-Hedge funds and other institutional investors own 7.74% of the company’s stock.
+Several large investors have recently bought and sold shares of OPGN.
+State Street Corp acquired a new position in shares of OpGen in the second quarter worth $229,000.
+Millennium Management LLC acquired a new position in shares of OpGen during the second quarter worth $80,000.
+Geode Capital Management LLC grew its stake in shares of OpGen by 10.3% during the third quarter.
+Geode Capital Management LLC now owns 353,208 shares of the medical research company’s stock worth $1,017,000 after purchasing an additional 32,875 shares in the last quarter.
+Renaissance Technologies LLC grew its stake in shares of OpGen by 74.6% during the third quarter.
+Renaissance Technologies LLC now owns 151,500 shares of the medical research company’s stock worth $436,000 after purchasing an additional 64,747 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP acquired a new position in shares of OpGen during the third quarter worth $154,000.
+Institutional investors and hedge funds own 7.74% of the company’s stock.

 OpGen, Inc is a precision medicine company harnessing the power of molecular diagnostics and informatics to help combat infectious disease.
 It also engages in the development of molecular information products and services for global healthcare settings.
 It also offers guidance to clinicians about life threatening infections, improve patient outcomes, and decrease the spread of infections caused by multidrug-resistant microorganisms (MDROs).